 Emma Davis

-*This course was developed with support of the IHP Teaching Fund.
+*This course is supported through the IHP Teaching Fund.

 Examination of community-based and theoretical frameworks within arts and nonprofit organizations.
 Considers how organizations build a sense of community belonging within their institutions.
 Engagement in original research to better understand how practices in cultivating diverse, equitable, and inclusive communities have changed over time.